 The point system works to reward all anglers regardless if they are targeting lots of small fish or the larger fish that are harder to find.
-All Barramundi caught over 40 cm are allocated a point score according the length of the fish.
-For example a 40cm Barramundi will score 5 points, while a 103 cm Barramundi will score 399 points.
+All Barramundi caught allocated a point score according the length of the fish.
+In 2021 the Nats moved to a raw centimetre scoring metric.
 Points are accumulated with the team and angler having the most points at the end of the week being crowned the Champion Team and Champion angler.

 Fish care is foremost with the Barra Nationals being the first Barra tournament in Australia to mandate the use of fine mesh knotless fishing nets back in the early 2000’s.
-The allowed use of the new fishing line braids and compulsory use of barbless hooks also contribute to a quick catch and healthy release of the fish.
+In 2022 moving with the times, the Nats permitted Barbed hooks for the first time, widely praised by anglers a amove in the right direction.

-The combination of the Barramundi – Australia’s famous sportfish, the magnificent Daly River, the Banyan Farm venue purposely designed around hosting the Barra Nationals and over 210 dead keen anglers from all over Australia, all these combined together command the interest of all forms of media.
+The combination of the Barramundi – Australia’s famous sportfish, the magnificent Daly River, the Banyan Farm venue purposely designed around hosting the Barra Nationals and over 210 keen anglers from all over Australia, all combined together command the interest of all forms of media.
 Each year the Barra Nationals features in a large array of Australian fishing magazines, newspapers, TV shows and social media forums.
 This in turn makes for some fantastic exposure for all involved.

 Want to know more – head over to the Barra Nationals web page.